waddleon/minigames/README.md

-# Club Penguin Minigames ![text][logo]
+# ![text][logo]
+Club Penguin Minigames

 Port of all the classic Club Penguin minigames from flash to Godot.
+>[!IMPORTANT] The current plan is mostly to focus on the single player, though perhaps local multiplayer for some of the game modes is something I will look into.

+## Why did this start?

+In recent years Club Penguin private servers have become a bit of a nightmare, espically in terms of longevity.
+A server will appear and then be gone just as quickly as it arrived.
+This has led to making it harder to invest in a server with the fear of it being gone by the next time they try to log on.

+Though I for the most part have come to terms with this, I have realised that most of the time I'm only playing for the minigames anyway.
+So I thought why not just have a local collection of the games that I can always play *(until I dunno disney sues me or somethin)* and sure I could simply run a local flash player but what is the fun of that.

 ## Used Addons